dotscad/dotscad/README.md

 and enhance.

-This repository contains a set of module files intended to supplement those available elsewhere in the community (e.g. [MCAD](https://github.com/SolidCode/MCAD)).
+This repository contains a set of module files intended to supplement those available elsewhere in the community (e.g. [MCAD](https://github.com/openscad/MCAD)).

 Other repositories in this organization contain Things organized into submodules by theme/category (e.g. photography or toy trains), so please browse toward whichever strikes your fancy.

 ## How to Use: modules

-After cloning this repository, just `use` the module of your choice.
+After cloning this repository into the correct [library location for your operating system](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries), just `use` the module of your choice.
 E.g.

     use <dotscad/pie.scad>;
     pie(40, 45, 5);